osm-search/Nominatim/docs/admin/Update.md

 pip3 install --user osmium
 ```

-Nominatim needs a tool called `pyosmium-get-updates` which comes with
+Nominatim needs a tool called `pyosmium-get-changes` which comes with
 Pyosmium.
 You need to tell Nominatim where to find it.
 Add the
 following line to your `settings/local.php`: